goss-org/goss/docs/manual.md

   chrome:
     # required attributes
     running: true
+    # optional attributes
+    # defaults to hash key
+    comm: chrome
     skip: false
 ```

 **NOTE:** This check is inspecting the name of the binary, not the name of the process.
 For example, a process with the name `nginx: master process /usr/sbin/nginx` would be checked with the process `nginx`.
-To discover the binary of a pid run `ps -p <PID> -o comm`.
+To discover the binary of a pid run `cat -E /proc/<PID>/comm`.

 ### service
 Validates the state of a service.